 - Plug the Chromecast device into your TV’s HDMI port.
-Then take the remote and set the input to the one you used to plug in your Chromecast.
+Then take the remote and set the input to the one you used for your Chromecast.

-- The app will search for nearby devices.
-After it locates your Chromecast, tap “Yes” to move on.
+- The app searches for wireless devices nearby.
+After it locates your Chromecast, tap Yes to move on.
 You’ll see a code on your phone, as well as on your TV screen.
-Tap “Yes” again to confirm you can see it and follow the prompts.
+Tap Yes again to confirm you can see it, and then follow the prompts.

-- Choose the location where your Chromecast will be.
-Tap “Next” and follow the prompts to connect to the new network.
+- Choose a location for your Chromecast.
+Tap Next and follow the prompts to connect to the new network.

 Possible Solutions to Failed Chromecast Connection

 If you’re facing some difficulties during the setup process, there are a few things you need to check on your Android or iPhone.

 Solution 1: Ensure Both Devices are in The Same Network